scrabbletank/farhome-rules/spacehome/rulesdoc.md

 - Cast Time: 2 AP
 - Duration: 1 round

 Override a biological creatures thoughts, compelling them to obey your command.
 Make a Weaving roll against their Mind.
 On success, you compel the creature.
 While compelled, a creature is incapable of complicated tasks, such as operating heavy machinery, piloting a vehicle, or using a caster.

 The creature remains compelled for only a round, but as long as the action given is one they would normally take the creature will rationalize their actions.
 For example, a guard may assume you have clearance when compelled to let you through a checkpoint, or a driver may assume you already paid when compelled to take you somewhere.

 Compel can be used against hostile creatures, but they add 2 successes to their Mind rolls.
 Compel ends immediately if the compelled creature takes damage or is attacked.

-***Adept***: You may spend 1 more energy to target another creature with the same command.
+***Adept***: You may target up to 3 creatures with the same command, spending 1 energy per additional creature.

 ***Mastery***: Creatures are Compelled for 1 minute.